Apfelholz/A1_Schmucknachrichten/README.md

 3. **The Message**:
     - The message to be encoded.
 All Unicode symbols are supported.
 4. **Length Request**:
-    - An optional line specifying a length the encoded message should have in the best case.
-(If nothing is specified, the algorithm tries to make it as short as possible.)
+    - An optional line specifying a desired length in mm for the encoded message.
+If no length is specified, the algorithm will attempt to minimize the message length.

 ## Output Format